freddym56/cis9440/README.md

 # cis9440

+This project builds an ETL pipeline using data from Kaggle and loading it into Oracle Autonomous database.

 Install requirements.
 I suggest using a virtual environment to avoid breaking your default Python install.
 ```
 pip install -r requirements.txt